dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Our happiness depends on wisdom all the way.
+  Communism, like any other revealed religion, is largely made up of prophecies.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1363 days)
+## 🌟 Experiences (1364 days)

 ### 🧮 Programming languages